alexmorley/alexmorley.github.io/src/_includes/cv.md

 #### Research
 **DPhil in Neuroscience (MRC BNDU, University of Oxford) 2016-2018** - I am currently performing research for my DPhil that is expected to be completed by September 2018.
 During my first year and half I designed and performed electrophysiological recording experiments in freely behaving mice.
 During that time, and since, I have been analysing the data from those experiments, as well as supervising the collection of more data and analysing data for other projects in the lab.

 **FHS Project in Neuroscience (Hotchkiss Brain Institute, Calgary, Canada)** - During my undergraduate I was awarded a scholarship to perform a research project in Canada.
-I investigated the role of the CRH (Corticotropin Release Hormone)-positive neurons in the Paraventricular Nucleus by comparing the expression of immediate-early genes in the whole brain in mice following Optogenetic stimulation of these neurons and stress.
+I investigated the role of the CRH (Corticotropin Release Hormone)-positive neurons in the hypothalamus using immunohistochemistry, optogenetics and behavioural testing.

 #### Open Science & Computing
 **RSE Cloud Computing Fellow 2017-2018** - I have been awarded a fellowship to develop solutions to make it easier for researchers to make use of cloud computing resources.
 My main project here will be allowing users to perform spike-sorting in the cloud using [MountainLab-JS](https://github.com/flatironinstitute/mountainlab-js).
 So far we have added an API so that we can add, remove and interface with pods from a Kubernetes cluster.